 getgrgid library interfaces.
 These interfaces add logged in RADIUS users to the group member list for groups that contain the

-radius_user) if the RADIUS account is unprivileged, and add privileged RADIUS users to the group member list for groups that contain the
+radius_user) if the RADIUS account does not have privileges, and add privileged RADIUS users to the group member list for groups that contain the

 radius_priv_user) during the group lookups.